stopcontrol/LSTMusix/README.md

 # LSTMusix
 Building a creative machine with this Long Short Term Memory (LSTM) Network.
-It's trained on stringified MIDI files and reproduces the song ("Für Elise" ind this example) with various diversity-factors.
+It's trained on stringified MIDI files and reproduces the song ("Für Elise" in this example) with various diversity-factors.

 Look up the already converted and back-mapped example outputfile "LSTM_output_song.mp3"